 VAT Procedures

 VR staff completes VR3121, Referral for Work Readiness Services, in its entirety, noting the areas that the VR counselor wants emphasized in the training, and attaches all information as indicated on the form.
-A service authorization for the service is issued.
+A service authorization for the service and any associated premiums is issued.
 The attached information provides background information necessary for the provider to work effectively with the customer.

 After the Vocational Adjustment trainer completes the training service with the customer, he or she completes the form associated with that VAT service and submits it with an invoice.
 The VR counselor approves the VAT form required for the specific VAT service and ensures that all required outcomes for payment have been achieved before payment of the invoice.